top of page

 - Fitting regression models

-The software Excel and SPSS will be used to demonstrate the methods used.
+Excel and SPSS will be used to demonstrate the main methods used.
+G*Power will be introduced for more complex sample size and power calculations.

 See our full range of courses (and options for bespoke courses) at https://go.herts.ac.uk/sscu or contact the course organiser, Professor Neil Spencer, at statistics@herts.ac.uk.